Chinese Chicken Balls Recipe & Homemade Sweet And Sour Sauce

 Sweet And Sour Sauce

-- Dice your chicken breast into chunks or strips and place in a mixing bowl.
+- Dice your chicken breast into chunks and place into a mixing bowl.300 g Chicken Breast

-- Add 2 tablespoons of self-raising flour to the mixing bowl and coat the chicken with the flour.
+- Add 2 tablespoons of self-raising flour to the mixing bowl and coat the chicken with the flour.2 tbsp Self-Raising Flour

-- In a large mixing bowl add self-raising flour and salt, mix till evenly distributed.
+- In a large mixing bowl add self-raising flour and salt, mix until evenly distributed.
 Pour water into the bowl and mix together.
-Leave the batter to rest for 5 minutes.
-After 5 minutes, add a teaspoon of vegetable oil and mix together.
+Leave the batter to rest for 5 minutes (this helps to remove lumps).
+After 5 minutes, add a teaspoon of vegetable oil and mix together.200 g Self-Raising Flour, 200 ml Water, 1 tsp Salt, 1 tsp Vegetable Oil

 - Heat oil in a wok or pan over a medium heat.
 Coat 4 to 5 chicken pieces at a time in the batter (depending on your mixing bowl size).